eyllanesc/stackoverflow/README.md

 ## Questions:

-Inside the [questions folder](https://github.com/eyllanesc/stackoverflow/tree/master/questions) questions folder are the projects with an `<id>`, if you want to find the post you should use the link: ` https://stackoverflow.com/questions/<id> `
+Inside the [questions folder](https://github.com/eyllanesc/stackoverflow/tree/master/questions) questions folder are the projects with an `<id>`, if you want to find the post you should use the link: ` https://stackoverflow.com/questions/<id> `.

+## Examples:

+I am trying to translate the examples offered by Qt from C++ to python, you can find it [here](examples/README.md).

 ## Donation